Know your ass for better sex

 Foreplay can help you begin enjoying the sensations around your anus, and also help to relax your sphincter.

-Try this exercise at home: When you’re alone or with a partner, use light touch or feathering around your anus to help relax.
-Use different types of touch, different types of pressure, and explore what feels good.
+Try this exercise at home: When you’re alone or with a partner, use a light touch or feathering around your anus to help relax.
+Use different types of touch, and different types of pressure, and explore what feels good.
 Keep going for as long as you enjoy it.

-Some people can be overly sensitive around their anus, and can benefit from desensitization exercises.
+Some people can be overly sensitive around their anus and can benefit from desensitization exercises.
 To help desensitize, apply deep, broad pressure (a flat hand) around your anus to help calm your nerve endings down first.
 Then lighten up the touch, like above, and see if you can ease your mind and learn to enjoy the touch around your anus.

-Anal canal
+Anal Canal

 This short tube-like canal is the final passageway in the passing of shit.
 The area provides some lubricant to ease the passage of the shit.
-The outer two thirds of the anal canal, the part you can see when you spread a guy's arse open, is sensitive to touch, temperature and pressure.
+The outer two-thirds of the anal canal, the part you can see when you spread a guy's arse open, is sensitive to touch, temperature and pressure.
 The inner third – the part that changes from flesh colour to bright reddish pink colour as you spread the arsehole open – is less sensitive to touch, but very sensitive to pressure.
 The whole of the anal canal is made up of folds of soft smooth tissue that give it a great capacity for expansion.
-The outer two thirds are made up of the same soft sensitive tissue visible at the opening.
-The inner third, the reddish pink bit, is a mucous membrane.
+The outer two-thirds are made up of the same soft sensitive tissue visible at the opening.
+The inner third, the reddish-pink bit, is a mucous membrane.
 This absorbs fluids into your bloodstream.
-If the outer layer of the mucous membrane is disturbed (by douching, dildos, or even just from fucking) it makes the arse more vulnerable to infections like HIV [1].
+If the outer layer of the mucous membrane is disturbed (by douching, dildos, or even just from fucking) it makes the arse more vulnerable to infections like HIV.
 At the top of the canal are the 'anal sinuses' that are responsible for producing the snot-like lubricant or anal mucus that occurs naturally in your arse.
-Research indicates that anal mucus is the body fluid that can have the highest concentration of HIV [2].
+Research indicates that anal mucus is the body fluid that can have the highest concentration of HIV.
 The illustration below shows where the anal canal is inside your arse.

-Anal pillows
+Anal Pillows

 There are three anal pillows attached to the internal sphincter muscle which run the short length of the anal canal.
 The anal pillows inflate with blood to prevent shit from coming out of your arse, when you don't want it to, and to prevent things going up your arse too.
 They need to partially drain to allow you to shit (or allow anything in).
 They do this by responding to signals transmitted from the brain.
 You can feel sharp stabbing pains when the pillows aren't drained and you are trying to shit (especially if you strain too hard) or get fucked (or stick something up your arse).
 The veins that supply the blood to the pillows are the ones that can become piles, which are also known as haemorrhoids.
 It's these pillows that place large quantities of blood in your arse and account for the blood found during or following anal sex.
 It's this blood you can see on toilet tissue after you have been fucked or passed a particularly large or hard stool.
 The anal pillows are shown in the illustration below.